hernantz/blog/content/if-considered-harmful.md

 ```

 It is easy to get distracted by validations and checks, from what is important.
-Instead we should cut the flow of the program with guards and return early, so
+Instead we should cut the flow of the program with guards and [return early][0], so
 we don't have to worry about certain checks later in the code.

 ```python